aplteam/Tatin/docs/PublishingPackages.md

 * A package name
 * A version number

-Optionally such an ID may also comprehend a build number which is separated from the version number by a plus (`+`).
+Optionally such an ID may also comprehend a build number that is separated from the version number by a plus (`+`).

 ### The Group